Corporate Communications: Motivate Employees With Digital Signage

 You are in control

-Digital signage screens can display information from many sources such as the company’s extranet or curated content from approved social media feeds.
+Digital signage displays can display information from many sources such as the company’s extranet or curated content from approved social media feeds.
 Since these resources are controlled by the employer, content can be reviewed and approved before publication ensuring a consistent message that reflects the company’s values.

 Communicate more efficiently